Best Samurai Experience in Tokyo

 Dai, the Instructor

-I combine traditional samurai movements with modern action techniques, offering tailored instruction from basic skills to advanced techniques based on each student’s needs.
+He combines traditional samurai movements with modern action techniques, offering tailored instruction from basic skills to advanced techniques based on each student’s needs.

 Kume, the Instructor

-An experienced actor, he joined the sword-fighting team “KatanayaIchi” in 2012 and has performed in numerous stage productions featuring swordplay.
+An experienced actor, he joined the sword-fighting team “KATANAYA ICHI” in 2012 and has performed in numerous stage productions featuring swordplay.

 On stage, he demonstrates a steady and reliable presence as a “kirareyaku” (an actor who specializes in being cut down in sword fights).
 In the classroom, he teaches a wide range of students, from seniors in their 60s and 70s to children.

-Since 2015, he has also been teaching a class called Tate Exercise at the NPO Smile Kamata in Kamata.
 With his kind and attentive personality, he is a mood-maker loved by many members.
 He is especially highly praised for his instruction of beginners.

 You can see more photos in instagram.